lightfeed/extractor/README.md

 # ⚡️ Lightfeed Extract

-Use LLMs to **robustly** extract structured data from HTML and markdown.
+Use LLMs to **robustly** extract or enrich structured data from HTML and markdown.
 Used in production by Lightfeed and successfully extracting 10M+ records.
 Written in Typescript/Node.js.

 ## How It Works

 1. **HTML to Markdown Conversion**: If the input is HTML, it's first converted to clean, LLM-friendly markdown.
 This step can optionally extract only the main content and include images.
 See [HTML to Markdown Conversion](#html-to-markdown-conversion) section for details.
 The `convertHtmlToMarkdown` function can also be used standalone.

-2. **LLM Processing**: The markdown is sent to an LLM (Google Gemini 2.5 flash or OpenAI GPT-4o mini by default) with a prompt to extract structured data according to your Zod schema.
+2. **LLM Processing**: The markdown is sent to an LLM (Google Gemini 2.5 flash or OpenAI GPT-4o mini by default) with a prompt to extract structured data according to your Zod schema or enrich existing data objects.
 You can set a maximum input token limit to control costs or avoid exceeding the model's context window, and the function will return token usage metrics for each LLM call.

-3. **JSON Sanitization**: If the LLM output isn't perfect JSON or doesn't fully match your schema, a sanitization process attempts to recover and fix the data.
+3. **JSON Sanitization**: If the LLM structured output fails or doesn't fully match your schema, a sanitization process attempts to recover and fix the data.
 This makes complex schema extraction much more robust, especially with deeply nested objects and arrays.
 See [JSON Sanitization](#json-sanitization) for details.

 4. **URL Validation**: All extracted URLs are validated - handling relative URLs, removing invalid ones, and repairing markdown-escaped links.
 See [URL Validation](#url-validation) section for details.

 ## Why use an LLM extractor?
-🔎 Can reason from context, perform search and return structured answers in addition to extracting content as-is
+💡 Can reason from context and return structured answers in addition to extracting content as-is

+🔎 Can search from additional context and enrich existing data objects

 ⚡️ No need to manually create custom scraper code for each site

 🔁 Resilient to website changes, e.g., HTML structure, CSS selectors, or page layout

-💡 LLMs are becoming more accurate and cost-effective
+✅ LLMs are becoming more accurate and cost-effective

 ## Installation